-Louisville National Medical College(start date: - end date: )
+Louisville National Medical College(start date: 1888 - end date: 1912)

-Dr. Henry Fitzbutler, who came to Kentucky from Michigan, led the push for a medical college to train African American doctors.
+Dr. Henry Fitzbutler, who came to Kentucky from Michigan, led the push for a medical college to train African American doctors in Louisville.
 He was assisted in the endeavor by Rufus Conrad, W. A. Burney, of New Albany, Indiana, and W. O. Vance from Louisville, KY.
 The college was initially located in the United Brothers of Friendship Hall at Ninth and and Magazine Streets in Louisville and was later moved to Green Street.
 The first graduate was a woman.
 The training hospital was added in 1896.
 In total, 150 doctors graduated from the college before it was forced to close due to financial difficulties.
-The medical college had merged with Simmons University (Louisville) in 1907, and after it closed in 1912, the training hospital became the Simmons Nursing Department.
+The medical college had merged with Simmons University (Louisville) in 1907, and after Simmonst closed in 1912, the training hospital became the Simmons Nursing Department.
 For more see the "Louisville National Medical College" entry by J. Hardin in the Encyclopedia of Louisville; see the Louisville National Medical College records at the University of Louisville Libraries; and 1888 Sessions Law, Chapter 1234, Acts Passed at the...Session of the General Assembly for the Commonwealth [available full-text at Google Book Search].
 For more on the training hospital, see the Citizen's Auxiliary Hospital entry in NKAA.